Nas: 1989–1994: Early career and Illmatic

 As a teenager, Nas enlisted his best friend and upstairs neighbor Willie "Ill Will" Graham as his DJ.
 Nas initially went by the nickname Kid Wave before adopting his more commonly known alias of Nasty Nas.
 In 1989, then-16-year-old Nas met up with producer Large Professor and went to the studio where Rakim and Kool G Rap were recording their albums.
 When they were not in the recording studio, Nas would go into the booth and record his own material.
 However, none of it was ever released.

-In 1991, Nas performed on Main Source's "Live at the Barbeque", also produced by Large Professor.
-In mid-1992, Nas was approached by MC Serch of 3rd Bass, who became his manager and secured Nas a record deal with Columbia Records during the same year.
-Nas made his solo debut under the name of "Nasty Nas" on the single "Halftime" from MC Serch's soundtrack for the film Zebrahead.
+In July 1991, Nas appeared on Main Source's "Live at the Barbeque", also produced by Large Professor, marking his debut appearance.
+Despite underground buzz, he was rejected by major rap labels including Cold Chillin' and Def Jam Recordings.
+At the time, Nas continued working with Ill Will until he was murdered in May 1992, with the former citing the incident as a "wake-up call" for him.
+In mid-1992, Nas was approached by MC Serch of 3rd Bass, who became his manager and secured Nas a record deal with Columbia Records through contacting Faith Newman, an A&R executive at Sony Music.
+He would also appear on a track from MC Serch's album Return of the Product alongside Chubb Rock and Red Hot Lover Tone that August.
+In October, Nas made his solo debut on the single "Halftime" under the name Nasty Nas from the soundtrack for the film Zebrahead.
 Called the new Rakim, his rhyming skills attracted a significant amount of attention within the hip-hop community.
+The track would eventually be included on his debut album Illmatic.